Sa1Sutariya/List-of-Personal-Project/README.md

 A Python script for communicating with CP210x USB-to-Serial adapters and displaying received data.
 This Python script is designed for communication with CP210x USB-to-Serial adapters.
 It allows you to send commands to the connected device and display the received data in both raw and hexadecimal formats.
 This is useful for debugging and monitoring CP210x devices.

+## YouTube Audio Downloader

+This Python script is designed to interact with Google Sheets and download audio from YouTube links provided in the sheet.
+It downloads the audio, converts it to MP3, and plays the audio.
+The script is intended to be used in a Google Colab environment.